NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/SegOverlay_ProstateCancerAI/README.md

 ## After project week
 ![Screenshot of ProstateCancer.ai](https://github.com/NA-MIC/ProjectWeek/blob/master/PW31_2019_Boston/Projects/SegOverlay_ProstateCancerAI/Screenshot_AfterProjectWeek.png)
-Illustrates the use of the AI Probe feature on prostatecancer.ai after project week
+Illustrates the use of the AI Probe feature on the completely re-written prostatecancer.ai v2 with seg support after project week

+## Next steps

+ProstateCancer.ai v2 is in its very early steps and will need a lot of refinement and improvement.

 # Background and References